juliaannjose/Wiki2Viz/README.md

  ### To run the demo application (Multi-Lingual Information Retrieval System):

-   1. Preprocess the xml file to get the titles:
+   1. Preprocess the xml file (obtained [here](https://github.com/juliajose97/Wiki2Viz/edit/master/README#L27)) to get the titles of the articles:

      $ python ./preprocess.py